| | | | | | |

 “Cucumbers contain a lot of water, so line a baking sheet with paper towels or a not-fuzzy dishcloth.
 Lay out the sliced cucumbers in a single layer on the sheet.”

 If you fill up the sheet, add another layer of paper towels or a dish towel, then continue laying out cucumbers.
 Cover the final layer with a paper towel or dish towel.
 Refrigerate the tray and keep very cold so that the cucumbers don’t wilt.
-Assemble the finger sandwiches the day of the event.
+Assemble the finger sandwiches on the day of the event.

 4 to 5 Days Before the Event: